scottdavidschroederjr/challengerStats/readme.md

 - switch data display to happen from one central data source being returned by an axios request
 - send current count data to the analysisData table and set this to automatically run in the constantFunctions area
 - switch data request to going to the static data stored in the analysisData table
+- update having two places where patch epoch value has to be change just to one (8/10/23)